-The space will feature a bug motel, a path for children and adults to learn to bike, play structures built from natural materials, a mud kitchen, raised garden beds, and so much more.
-Volunteers have helped our incredible crew in building stump edging along a soon-to-be granitecrete path, and kids have loved playing on the logs that were recycled from SF parks.
+The space features an adventure path for children to climb and explore plants, a bug motel, play structures built from natural materials, a mud kitchen, raised garden beds, a smooth trail for kids to run and ride bikes, and so much more.
+Volunteers have helped our incredible crew in building stump edging along the granitecrete path, and kids have loved playing on the logs that were recycled from SF parks.

 In late 2019, Portola Neighborhood Association volunteers began to clear the overgrown weeds, trash, and debris in the space, which runs parallel to San Bruno Avenue and is the property of CalTrans.
 Before 2020, the space was unused and completely inaccessible.

 In 2021, FCC joined the project, using grants from LIIF to build a door, an ADA ramp from our building, a brick patio, the path that runs from Burrows to our center, and two beautiful murals by local artists.
 The Portola Neighborhood Association now has a CalTrans permit and is continuing to develop additional blocks into a long Greenway for the Portola neighborhood.
 Read more about the PNA’s Portola Garden Club and their progress on the Greenway.